Popular Libraries

 Train Models

-Instead of using real-time comparison, we could apply a technique call Dynamic Time Wrapping (DTW) with Barycenter Averaging (DBA).
-Intuitively, it is a technique of averaging a few time-series into a single one without losing much of their information.
-Since not all time-series would move efficiently like in ideal EMH assumption, this would allow similarity analysis of different time-series with sticky lags.
-Check the technical details from tslearn documentation page.
+Instead of using real-time comparison, apply Dynamic Time Warping (DTW) with Barycenter Averaging (DBA).
+This technique averages multiple time-series into a single one without losing much of their information.
+Since not all time-series move efficiently as in ideal EMH assumptions, this approach enables similarity analysis of different time-series with sticky lags.
+Check the technical details from the tslearn documentation page.

-# Set up the Time Series KMean model with soft DBA.
+- Set up the Time Series KMeans model with soft DBA.

 metric="softdtw", # soft for differentiable